Booking Engines – An Executive Summary

 Online Travel Agencies (OTAs) have more-or-less replaced traditional travel agents.
 Guests frequently flock to OTAs due to their convenience of available inventory and advantageous pricing.
 Because of this, OTAs can help drive new bookings to hotels that need to sell their inventory quickly.

-The solution is to take advantage of search engines, 3rd-party referrals and the billboard effect by using a proprietary Central Reservation System (CRS) with an Internet Booking Engine (IBE), allowing guests to book a room directly with the hotel.
+Since OTAs take a commission for every conversion they refer, many hotels look to supplement those guests with guests from other channels.
+Many hoteliers take advantage of search engines, 3rd-party referrals and the billboard effect by using a proprietary Central Reservation System (CRS) with an Internet Booking Engine (IBE), allowing guests to book a room directly with the hotel.
 Even then, many CRSs themselves charge a small but not inconsequential commission on every transaction.

 A quality CRS has the following characteristics: